FAQs

 Are there recommended hotels?

 Yes!
-We are securing preferential rates, which will be made available via the registration portal.
-Also, check out Where to stay.
+We have secured preferential rates, which are available via the registration portal and through Where to Stay.

 What are the best areas to stay in?